CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 https://github.com/CGCooke/Marinus/tree/master) on GitHub.

 A number of different DEM's have been created from the data collected on the SRTM mission, in this post I will use the CGIAR [SRTM 90m Digital Elevation Database](http://www.cgiar-csi.org/data/srtm-90m-digital-elevation-database-v4-1).
-Data is provided in 5x5 degree tiles, with each degree of lattitude equal to aproximately 111Km.
+Data is provided in 5x5 degree tiles, with each degree of latitude equal to approximately 111Km.

 Our first task is to acquire a tile.
 Tiles can be downloaded from http://data.cgiar-csi.org/srtm/tiles/GeoTIFF/ using wget.